Bernard Zinck

 Français | Español | Português

-He has appeared as guest soloist with many orchestras, including the New Mexico Symphony, San Juan Symphony and the Princeton Chamber Players in the United States, Orquesta Sinfónica de Chihuahua (Mexico), Porto Alegre, Unisinos, Caxias and Camargo Guarnieri symphony orchestras in Brazil, Hungarian National Philharmonic, Bohemia Symphony, Radio-Television Orchestra of Romania, New Opera Di Roma Orchestra and the Orchestre Symphonique de Tours.
+He has been a soloist with many orchestras, including the Milwaukee Ballet Orchestra, New Mexico Symphony, San Juan Symphony and Princeton Chamber Players (United States), Orquesta Sinfónica de Chihuahua (Mexico), Porto Alegre, Unisinos, Caxias and Camargo Guarnieri symphony orchestras (Brazil), Bohemia Symphony (Czech Republic), Orchestre Symphonique de Tours (France), Hungarian National Philharmonic (Hungary), New Opera Di Roma Orchestra (Italy), Radio-Television Orchestra (Romania), and).
 In Paris, Zinck gave the European premiere of Chebaline’s Concertino for violin and strings op.
 14/1 with the Orchestre National de la Garde Républicaine.

 Based in Milwaukee, Zinck has performed extensively throughout the region.
-Chicago performances include the Dame Myra Hess Series at the Cultural Center, Rush Hour at St. James Cathedral, Cube, Alliance Française and on WFMT “Live from Studio One” with members of the Chicago Chamber Musicians.
-In Wisconsin, he has appeared at the Milwaukee Art Museum and All Saints Cathedral (Milwaukee), the Chazen Museum of Art (Madison) and the Lawrence University Conservatory of Music (Appleton).
+Chicago performances include the Dame Myra Hess Series at the Cultural Center, Rush Hour at St. James Cathedral, The University of Chicago, Alliance Française and on WFMT “Live from Studio One” with members of the Chicago Chamber Musicians and the Cube ensemble.
+In Wisconsin, he has appeared at the Milwaukee Art Museum, All Saints Cathedral and the Polish Cultural Center of Wisconsin (Milwaukee), the Chazen Museum of Art (Madison) and the Lawrence University Conservatory of Music (Appleton).

 A committed educator, Dr. Zinck was awarded the “Certificate of Excellence in Studio Teaching” by the Milwaukee Civic Music Association in 2018.
-He is currently Associate Professor of Violin and Chamber Music Director at the University of Wisconsin-Milwaukee and is also the artistic director and founder of the Lakeside Chamber Music Workshop (Illinois and Loire Valley) and the chamber music festival Musiques et Vignes en Confluence (Saint-Germain-sur-Vienne, France).
+He is currently Associate Professor of Violin and Head of Strings at the University of Wisconsin-Milwaukee and is also the artistic director and founder of the Lakeside Chamber Music Workshop and the chamber music festival Musiques et Vignes en Confluence in the Loire Valley, France.
 He has served on the faculty of the Köhln Summer Institute in Montepulciano, the International Lyric Academy of Rome and the Tuscia Operafestival (Italy), Music in the Alps and Acamédie des Arts in Courchevel and Flaine (France), Holy Trinity Summer Music camp in Haiti, and the Eastern Music Festival where he served as “Distinguished Teaching Artist” in 2019.

 Zinck graduated from the Conservatoire Supérieur de Musique de Paris (first prizes in violin and chamber music), the Juilliard School as a Fulbright scholar (Bachelor and Master of Music) and Temple University as a Russell Conway Fellow (Doctor of Musical Arts).
 He wrote his doctoral thesis on the Chevalier de Saint-George, his violin style and Eighteenth-Century Musical aesthetics.

-Bernard Zinck plays the Rogeri “Feibelmann”, a Giovanni Battista Rogeri violin, dated 1690 - a purchase made possible with the support of the Bass family.
+Bernard Zinck plays the “Feibelmann”, a Giovanni Battista Rogeri violin, dated 1690.

 Teaching